M16-A4/VAS/README.md

 # Vaccination Alert System (VAS)
 Our product, the Vaccination alert system, is aimed to alert parents of the upcoming vaccine that has to be administered to the child.
-This system ensures that no child misses out on an important vaccination that can be crucial in saving the child's life.
+This system ensures that no child misses out on a critical vaccination that can save the child's life.